Mertens keeping options open amid Chelsea and Inter interest | Goal.com

 Felice di essermi aggiudicato, a nome del Napoli, la maglia di Dries di Napoli-Barcellona, nell’asta benefica #jestovicinoate organizzata dalla Fondazione Cannavaro Ferrara.
 Maglia importante che resterà in casa Napoli e un contributo per chi ha bisogno in un momento difficile.— AurelioDeLaurentiis (@ADeLaurentiis) April 27, 2020

-"Glad to have won, on behalf of Napoli, the Dries shirt of Napoli-Barcelona, in the charity auction #jestovicinoate organised by the Cannavaro Ferrara Foundation," De Laurentiis said on Twitter.
-"It is an important shirt that will remain at home in Naples and a contribution for those who need in a difficult moment."
+"Glad to have won, on behalf of Napoli, Dries' shirt from Napoli-Barcelona, in the charity auction #jestovicinoate organised by the Cannavaro Ferrara Foundation," De Laurentiis said on Twitter.
+"It is an important shirt that will remain at home in Naples and a contribution for those who need it in a difficult moment."

 Napoli were keen to renew Mertens' contract but the coronavirus situation has complicated matters.
 Budgets are squeezed even at the biggest clubs, leaving players with contracts expiring in strong negotiating positions.